1Password to rule them all, and in the darkness bind them.

 Recently, the company decided to open up their doors to venture capital funding, a good 15 years after starting off their business.

-As an already successful company, there is no way rookie numbers will bring any sort of benefit to the firm, so they went all-in and emerged triumphant announcing a sweet $200 million in Series A funding led by Accel, the firm’s largest single investment in a round of funding.
+As an already successful company, there is no way rookie numbers will bring any sort of benefit to the firm, so they went all-in and emerged triumphant announcing a sweet $200 million in Series A funding led by Accel in 2019, the firm’s largest single investment in a round of funding.

 Can you trust 1Password with your data?